Zelhorst92/MyPortfolio/TESTING.md

 ## Wrong Modal
 ### Bug
 *   Modal not unique to the id of the item that needs to be deleted.
+This effects all modals; skills, services and projects.
 ### Fix
 *   Change the id of the modal from
 ```